 Requests for further information (RFI's)

-Should Council require further information the application will be suspended until that information is provided.
+On completion of the technical checking of your application, there may be uncertainty around compliance with the building code.
+Should this be the case a "Request for Further Information" (RFI's) will be sent to the applicant and the application will be suspended until that information is provided in full.
 A "stop the clock" system is used during the suspension to keep track of the 20 working day time period.
 This allows the 20 day clock to stop when the information is requested and to start again when the complete information is received.

 Some building consents may include conditions.
-These conditions could relate to the specified intended life of the building eg - 25 years instead of 50 years or relate to the effects of natural hazards, eg - erosion, falling debris, subsidence, inundation (flooding) or slippage.
-Please ensure that you read the consent documents to make sure you are aware of these conditions, if applicable.
+These conditions could relate to the specified intended life of the building eg - 25 years instead of 50 years or relate to the effects of natural hazards, eg - erosion, falling debris, subsidence, inundation (flooding), slippage or the requirement of a Resource Consent to be obtained.
+Please ensure that you read the consent documents to make sure you are aware of these conditions, applicable to your consent before starting the building work.

 Publish Date: 28 Mar 2014